thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 ---

 # Part 2.
-Forking and Cloning a Repo
+Cloning a Repo

-Cloning a repo makes a copy of a repo on Github onto your computer.
-Every time you make changes on your local machine, you can then push the changes to the repo on Github.
+Cloning a repo creates a copy of a repo on Github that lives on your computer.
+Normally, every time you make changes on your local machine, you can then push the changes to the repo on Github.
+In this case, since we don't want official course content to be overwritten by student updates, you will **only have permission to pull** from the repo to sync your local version with updated course material.

-In this case, we're actually going to be forking and then cloning a repo.
-The reason for this is because we don't want you to be pushing changes directly to the main thisismetis/onl20_ds4 repo.

-By forking the repo, you're going to create your own copy of the repo on Github.
-This is what you'll then be cloning onto your computer.
-You'll be able to commit edits to your forked repo without affecting the main repo, while still being in sync with updated course material every day.

 ##  Go to repo